bptlab/mantichor-tezos/tezos-adapter/README.md

 #### Scripts

+- `npm start` - builds the project, i.e., compiles the TypeScript and starts the application in developer mode
 - `npm run build` - builds the project, i.e., compiles the TypeScript code to JavaScript
 - `npm run serve` - serves the previously built project
 - `npm run watch` - build the projects, serves it and automatically updates on local changes